Here is a snapshot of some of the work we’ve done for individuals, companies and informal solutions and turnarounds.

 Solvent Members’ Voluntary Liquidation [“MVL”]

-We have extensive experience in MVLs at MBI, both straightforward winding up to release funds to the shareholders in a tax efficient manner and also more complicated reconstruction scenarios, including utilising the provisions of S110 Insolvency Act 1986 to demerge or partition assets in a tax neutral way.
+We have extensive experience in MVLs at Insolvency Online, both straightforward winding up to release funds to the shareholders in a tax efficient manner and also more complicated reconstruction scenarios, including utilising the provisions of S110 Insolvency Act 1986 to demerge or partition assets in a tax neutral way.
 These have particular uses where, for example, where parties simply view the future direction of a company differently or there are shareholder disputes.

 MVL Following Sale